bitnine-oss/octopus.io/SQL_eng.rst

-boolean IS TRUE               boolean is true; if the boolean is UNKNOWN, it would be false                      boolean boolean IS NOT TRUE           boolean is not true; if the boolean is UNKNOWN, it would be true                      boolean boolean IS UNKNOWN            boolean is UNKNOWN                                                                    boolean boolean IS NOT UNKNOWN        boolean이 UNKNOWN이 아님                                                              boolean
+boolean IS TRUE               boolean is true; if the boolean is UNKNOWN, it would be false                      boolean boolean IS NOT TRUE           boolean is not true; if the boolean is UNKNOWN, it would be true                      boolean boolean IS UNKNOWN            boolean is UNKNOWN                                                                    boolean boolean IS NOT UNKNOWN        boolean is not UNKNOWN                                                              boolean
 ========================== ======================================================================= ===========================

 Octopus Administration Statements